firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt3.md

 Here is the [official article in the Rails API reference](https://edgeapi.rubyonrails.org/classes/ActionView/PartialRenderer.html) describing all the ways you can use partials.
 There are lots of powerful options available, but for now we're going to focus on the most frequently used ones.

+Let's get our first feel for partials on our `new.html.erb` and `edit.html.erb` forms.
+Open those files.
+What to do you notice?
+Where are the differences?

+It turns out, because we switched to `form_with` helpers, the two forms are identical besides the copy in the `<h1>` tag at the top of each page! ("New" vs. "Edit".)

+`form_with` does a lot for us.
+It knows whether the object is persisted in the database or not, and how to fill in placeholder values for partially filled out forms or objects that already have column values.
+So everything is basically the same!

+That means we should probably just be re-using the same code on each form rather than duplicating it.